Every New Movie You Can Stream Early While Theaters Are Closed

 The Hunt

-The previously shelved thriller's bad luck continued with the coronavirus outbreak leading to theater closures, but thanks to Universal's on-demand release plan, fans will finally get to see the Craig Zobel-directed class war thriller, which stars Betty Gilpin, Hilary Swank, Emma Roberts, Ike Barinholtz and more.
+The previously shelved thriller's bad luck continued with the outbreak leading to theater closures, but thanks to Universal's on-demand release plan, fans finally get to see the Craig Zobel-directed satire, which stars Betty Gilpin, Hilary Swank and more.

 How to watch: The Hunt is available for rent on Amazon, Fandango Now and Vudu.